dotdash32/IITC/CAD/Main_Tilters/readme.md

   * `_Right` is the near-stock hot end configuration for the Ender 3
   * `_Left` is the `T0` position for the 2 position holder.

-Update: now easier to print!
-Sections extend from the side plates downward, removing the need for supports.
+Why are there those weird side sections?
+They extend from the largest flat plane downward, removing the need for supports.

 ## 2 Position Tilter